Scroll down for more information about what we raise.

 We raise our pigs in the woods & on pasture, feeding on acorns and other forage as well as traditional feed.
 They are a cross between two heritage breeds: Large Blacks and Hereford.
 The pigs also help turn the compost, contributing to a whole-farm system.

 * Note: The veggies are certified organic, but the meat is not.
 The cows are raised on 100% grass throughout their life.
 We are looking into organic certification for the beef in the next few years.
 All the animals are pasture-raised (meaning they are out in the pasture fields, on grass or in the woods and in the sunshine), and are NOT given hormones, steroids or antibiotics.
-The chickens and pigs do, however, also eat conventional corn and soybeans that are not organic.
+The chickens and pigs also eat non-gmo corn and soybeans from one of our neighboring farms, but they are not certified organic.
+In our relationship and conversations with them, they transitioned some of their fields to non-GMO corn and soybeans and are considering becoming certified organic.
 The chickens and pigs also get nutritious probiotics and minerals in their feed.
-We currently purchase feed from our neighboring farms to support our local community.
-We have been looking into getting non-GMO corn and soybeans.
-We have not yet been able to find a reasonably close and affordable source, but we’re working on it for the future.
 For more information about organic production and our farming practices, please ask.
 We’d be happy to tell you more.

 Adam's dad Gary is passionate about making traditional sorghum.
 Sorghum is like molasses, but it is made from a plant called sorghum instead of sugar cane, and has its own unique flavor.
 Sorghum is a traditional crop and sweetener in our area.
 We use the horses to cultivate the sorghum, and to harvest and press the sorghum cane.